jonfleming/Amy/README.md

 ### Configuration

 There are a few settings that are needed to run.
 These settings should be placed in a `.env` file in the root Amy folder.
+Copy the example.env to get started.

-    cp example.eve .env
+    cp example.env .env

 Edit `.env` to set your values:
     # Secret Key for your Django installation